 All awards such as Bronze, SRC, IRB & ARTC are only current to 31st December each year.
-So at the commencement of every season our training team will conduct several proficiency (Skills Maintenance) sessions which every must attend to be able to Patrol, participate in any club training or surf sport activity and Compete.
+So at the commencement of every season our training team will conduct several proficiency (Skills Maintenance) sessions which every active member must attend to be able to Patrol, participate in any club training or surf sport activity and Compete.
 Advanced notice of dates are provided in the off season and all are expected to book in for their required session as you will be instructed.

 At the commencement of each season a Patrol Season Launch is held for all patrolling members to attend which includes the first Group Proficiency of the season plus a social to meet & greet fellow patrolling members & your captains.
 On this date patrolling members are allocated their group for the season and provided roster